 Compliance is a significant part of safeguarding a secure business environment in the cloud.
-In this post, I propose a what is in my opinion likely the best course of action to achieve compliance for small CSPs.
+In this post, I propose my opinion on what is likely the best course of action to achieve compliance for the small CSP.

 Large Cloud Service Providers

 Most of the large CSP work hard to have vigorous security and data protection controls in place, which essentially means they need to uphold certain safety standards in the cloud.
 As an example, Amazon AWS builds their cloud systems “on top of cloud infrastructure, where compliance responsibilities are shared” (Amazon AWS Cloud Compliance, 2017).
 Figure 1 reveals the sheer variety of Amazon AWS assurance programs.

 Figure 1 – Cloud Compliance – Amazon Web Services (AWS) – (Amazon AWS Cloud Compliance, 2017)

 As we can see illustrated in Figure 1, small CSP does not stand a chance when it comes to acquiring certification depth of large CSPs, such as Amazon.
 A small CSP must concentrate on running the data center, which consumes most of their time.
 To implement thousands of security controls across a diverse list of standards and to create enormous compliance documentation would be a huge undertaking for a small CSP.
 The variety of conformity attestations, laws, regulations and security frameworks is thus out of the reach of most CSP’s, due to affordability associated with obtaining them.